analogdevicesinc/gr-ofdmradar/README.md

 Now the processed receive matrix is just rendered to screen, with some post processing applied, like converting our complex values to energy (|x|^2), color grading, etc.

+Everything mentioned up until now can be found in much greater detail in [0].

 ## Implementation and integration